-There are two main ways of compiling a Futhark program: to an executable (by using --executable, which is the default), and to a library (--library).
-Executables can be run immediately, but are useful mostly for testing and benchmarking.
+There are three main ways of compiling a Futhark program: to an ordinary executable (by using --executable, which is the default), to a server executable (--server), and to a library (--library).
+Plain executables can be run immediately, but are useful mostly for testing and benchmarking.
+Server executables are discussed in Server Protocol.
 Libraries can be called from non-Futhark code.